 We make two types of estimates for our clients:

 - Detailed estimates

 A preliminary estimate is a very general estimate that doesn’t take too many details into account.
 It only requires a few hours on our part.
 Be aware that this estimate is very approximate, however, and that it will likely be only about 70% accurate.
-This means that you should be ready for the real cost to be higher or lower by about 30% of the preliminary estimate.
+This means you should be ready for the real mobile app development cost to be higher or lower by about 30% of the preliminary estimate.

 The goal of a preliminary estimate is to find out whether a client and a development company are right for each other.

 After our client confirms that they’re comfortable with the cost of the preliminary estimate, we proceed with a detailed estimate.

 We make a detailed estimate wwhen we know all the details about your app.
 The detailed estimate takes more time and effort on our part because it involves the whole development team making an app development cost breakdown.
 Usually, a detailed mobile app development cost estimate takes no fewer than two days.

 Here’s how how to estimate app development cost in four steps: